 - Sets clear expectations (stay still, don't talk)

-- Provides a timeline (2 minutes—manageable for most patients)
+- Provides a timeline (2 minutes — manageable for most patients)

-If the patient seems nervous, I add: "This doesn't hurt at all—the stickers are just listening to your heart.
+If the patient seems nervous, add: "This doesn't hurt at all — the stickers are just listening to your heart.
 Take a few slow, deep breaths to relax."
+Having them take three slow breaths before recording often eliminates the muscle tension that was about to ruin your tracing.

 ✓ Pre-ECG Preparation Checklist